psi4/psi4/doc/sphinxman/source/adc.rst

 CIS(D), the former is regarded to introduce the orbital relaxation (OR) effect while the latter is argued to give rise to the differential correlation (DC) correction to the excited state.
-In the PR-ADC(2) scheme, the the DC term is corrected according to the ground state PR-MP2 correlation, in which the correlation between the electron pairs is accounted for in size-consistent and unitary-invariant fashion by modulating the MP1 amplitude.
+In the PR-ADC(2) scheme, the DC term is corrected according to the ground state PR-MP2 correlation, in which the correlation between the electron pairs is accounted for in size-consistent and unitary-invariant fashion by modulating the MP1 amplitude.
 By utilizing the |adc__pr| scheme, substantial